 What We Do

-Our methods are intellectual and experiential, combining research-based understandings of the issues with innovative, reflective approaches to change.
-Our work with organizations combines assessments and facilitated trainings with coaching of leadership and management to promote cultures of equity and inclusion.
-We also offer workshops that are open to the public.
+Our methods are intellectual and experiential, combining knowledge-based understandings of the issues with innovative, reflective approaches to change.
+Our work with organizations combines assessments and facilitated trainings with coaching of leadership and management to help cultivate positive, inclusive environments were people are invited to show up and contribute in their full selves.

 1) living in oppressive systems on people with marginalized identities,